 This post contains an affiliate link.
-Clicking on/purchasing through this link may result in a commission paid to us.
+Clicking on/purchasing through this link may result in a commission paid to us at no additional cost to you.
+All opinions are my own.
+I paid for my own stay at the Row NYC hotel.

 Review of the Row NYC Hotel in Times Square